julzaza/wildwitchherbs/_posts/2025-01-23-balkan-house-spirits-folklore.md

 Importantly, these spirits were not inherited in the way the house snake was.
 A family moving into an old house did not “receive” protection — they **entered a relationship already in progress**.

+Ethnographic records from eastern Serbia and western Bulgaria describe families abandoning houses where night pressure, recurring illness, and falling objects persisted despite silence and restraint.
+No spirit was named, no ritual prescribed.
+The house was simply described as teška — “heavy” — and left behind.

 This is why Balkan folklore repeatedly warns that some houses were simply *bad*.

 No reliable ritual could fix them.